beejjorgensen/bgc/src/bgc_part_2700_typesv.md

 # vim: ts=4:sw=4:nosi:et:tw=72
 -->

-# Types Part V: Unnamed Types and Generics
+# Types Part V: Compound Literals and Generics

 This is the final chapter for types!
 We're going to talk about two
 things: